elibroftw/blog.elijahlopez.ca/content/posts/ethics-and-morality-is-hard.md

 For example buying a bit of extra toilet paper during the pandemic is not unethical since you're just buying **a bit** extra.
 However, buying several toilet paper package is considered unethical since you are taking away those resources from someone else who needs it.
 Just because the free market decides the supply can be purchased, does not mean it is ethical to purchase the entire supply.
-This is a failure of the free market, but socialism, communism, marxism, elism (joke), and etc. are not going to solve unethical behaviour!
+This is a failure of the free market, but socialism, communism, marxism, Eli-sm (joke), and etc. are not going to solve unethical behaviour!

 We all agree morals and ethics are objective, but time and time again, when applied, they become **subjective**.
 So subjective in fact, that we can't agree on which morals are objective!
 For the history of the human race, the present society places past societies as immoral;
-Collonialism, slavery, marital rape, trading daugthers, etc.
+Colonialism, slavery, marital rape, trading daughters, etc.

 Let's take a deep dive on morality.
 Questioning even the basics.
-If our basics are weak, we can never extend them, and future soceities will look down on us! **Gross violations of privacy ring a bell.** However, there's no guarantee that the society of the future will be more moral than the present.
+If our basics are weak, we can never extend them, and future societies will look down on us! **Gross violations of privacy ring a bell.** However, there's no guarantee that the society of the future will be more moral than the present.
 They could look at us and say we had too much privacy!